U.S. Visas

 Document Name: “Livret Militar”

-Issuing Authority: Romanian Ministry of Defense.
-Given to individuals who have served in the armed forces of Romania at the end of their service.
+Issuing Authority: Romanian Ministry of Defense (Ministerul Apărării Naționale) issues records to individuals who completed their service in the Romanian Armed Forces.
 Not available otherwise.

 Special Seal(s) / Color / Format: Hard-cover booklet, 4.25” x 3” with brown cover and light green pages.
-Inside is biographical data to include family information and occupation of bearer with photograph, stamps, service dates, rank and military specialty.
+It lists biographical data including family information, the bearer’s occupation, photographs, stamps, service dates, rank and military specialty.

 Issuing Authority Personnel Title: Commander of the county Military Center.

-Alternate Documents: A certificate issued by the county Military Center listing the period of time the applicant served in the military, rank, branch
+Alternate Documents: A certificate issued by the county Military Center listing the military, rank, branch, and the period of time the applicant served.

-Comments: Please note that as of January 1, 2007, mandatory military service was suspended.
-Therefore, Romanian men under the age of 18 in 2007 would not have been required to serve in the military.
-However, in times of war, in an emergency mobilization of the armed forces, or curfew, completion of military service becomes mandatory according to the law.
+Comments: On January 1, 2007, Romania stopped requiring mandatory military service.
+Romanian men who were younger than 18 in 2007 do not have to serve in the military.
+However, military service becomes mandatory in times of war, an emergency mobilization of the armed forces, or curfew, as required by law.

 Available: Regular, Diplomatic and Official passports